 Finally the last day is short back to our cars waiting at the end of the valley.
 We have just hiked the Mnweni circuit hike in the Northern Drakensberg.
 Home to my Zulu porters.

-The Mnweni Circuit Hike is a Challenging Drakensberg Hike.
+The Mnweni Circuit Hike is an intermediate Drakensberg Hike.